 For decades, transgender people were prohibited from serving openly in the U.S. military based on outdated and discriminatory medical standards.
 However, following a year-long intensive working group studying the “policy and readiness implications,” the Pentagon lifted the ban on transgender people serving openly in the U.S. military on June 30, 2016, acknowledging that it is in the military’s best interest to recruit and retain the best troops, regardless of their gender identity.

-On June 30, 2016, the Pentagon lifted their ban on transgender people serving openly in the U.S. military, joining eighteen other nations, including the United Kingdom, Australia, Canada, and Israel, which allow transgender people to serve openly in their militaries.
-Immediately following the policy’s announcement, transgender people currently serving in the military were able to do so openly and were no longer able to be discharged simply because of their gender identity.
-In addition, transgender service members will be able to access all medically-necessary care and begin to officially change their gender in Pentagon personnel systems.
+Following the 2016 policy announcement, transgender people already serving in the military were able to do so openly and were no longer able to be discharged simply because of their gender identity.
+In addition, transgender service members were able to access all medically necessary health care and officially change their gender in Pentagon personnel systems.
 In January 2018, openly transgender recruits were able to join the military for the first time, despite attempts by the Trump-Pence Administration to block them.